U.S. to stress need for 'guardrails' in Sherman's talks in China - Up News Info

 Article content

-“She’s going to underscore that we do not want that fierce and sustained competition to veer into conflict,” one senior U.S. administration official said ahead of what will be the first high-ranking, face-to-face contact between Washington and Beijing in months as the two sides gauge whether they can salve festering ties.
+“She’s going to underscore that we do not want that stiff and sustained competition to veer into conflict,” one senior U.S. administration official said ahead of the first high-ranking, face-to-face contact between Washington and Beijing in months as the two sides gauge how they can salve festering ties.

-“This is why the U.S. wants to ensure that there are guardrails and parameters in place to responsibly manage the relationship,” he said.
-“She’s going to make clear that while we welcome stiff and sustained competition with the PRC, everyone needs to play by the same rules and on a level playing field.”
+“The U.S. wants to ensure that there are guardrails and parameters in place to responsibly manage the relationship,” he said.
+“Everyone needs to play by the same rules and on a level playing field.”

 Advertisement